-But coincidence, and the natural leaning mind to superstition, will unfold all your m and these your illustrations (I cannot ten arguments) are even weaker than the form member that the mind of some beings is is ble as the yielding wax, and especially the constant influence of other minds, w continual dropping will wear away a statends to bewilder, and at length to convint as to the special trifles to which you all though it is certain a sparrow falls not to the without a Providence, and the hairs of ou are all numbered, I cannot believe that the tor will thus alter a gigantic law for an atom
+But coincidence, and the natural leaning of the mind to superstition, will unfold all your mysteries; and these your illustrations (I cannot term them arguments) are even weaker than the former.
+Remember that the mind of some beings is impressible as the yielding wax, and especially if under the constant influence of other minds, which, as continual dropping will wear away a stone, first tends to bewilder, and at length to convince.
+And as to the special trifles to which you allude, although it is certain a sparrow falls not to the ground without a Providence, and the hairs of our head are all numbered, I cannot believe that the Creator will thus alter a gigantic law for an atom.

-ANALYSIS AND CLASSIFICATION SPECTRAL ILLUSION.
+ANALYSIS AND CLASSIFICATION OF SPECTRAL ILLUSION.

-"The earth hath babbles, as the water has, And these are of them."-Macbeth.
+"The earth hath bubbles, as the water has, And these are of them."-Macbeth.

 Ev.
-You are a most industrious gleaner are the sheaves of history, Astrophel.
-But why, in these seeming prophecies, seek to thwart the h monious course of nature ?
-Leave superstition the heathen and the savage : be assured, in words of Principal Robertson, that a vain desire prying into futurity is the error of the infancy of people, and a proof of its weakness.
+You are a most industrious gleaner among the sheaves of history, Astrophel.
+But why, in all these seeming prophecies, seek to thwart the harmonious course of nature ?
+Leave superstition to the heathen and the savage: be assured, in the words of Principal Robertson, that a vain desire of prying into futurity is the error of the infancy of a people, and a proof of its weakness.

-From this weakness proceeded the faith of th Americans in dreams, their observation of omens, their attention to the chirping of birds and the cries of animals, all which they supposed to be indications of future events.
+From this weakness proceeded the faith of the Americans in dreams, their observation of omens, their attention to the chirping of birds and the cries of animals, all which they supposed to be indications of future events.
 And if any one of these prognostics was deemed unfavourable, they instantly abandoned the pursuit of those measures on which they were most eagerly bent.